diagrams/diagrams-doc/doc/manual.rst

 With backends that support clipping, paths can be used to *clip* other diagrams.
 Only the portion of a clipped diagram falling inside the clipping path will be drawn.
-Note that the diagram's envelope is unaffected.

 .. class:: dia-lhs